9 1/2 Weeks (1986)

 Synopsis:

-Elizabeth (Kim Basinger) gets involved in a steamy affair with a mysterious broker named John (Mickey Rourke), who teaches her sexual games she could never have dreamed of.
+A woman (Kim Basinger) gets involved in a steamy affair with a mysterious, kinky broker (Mickey Rourke).

 Response to Peary’s Review: